 The Company has sustained operating losses since inception and expects such losses to continue over the next several years.
-Management plans to continue financing the Company's operations with equity issuances.
-The Company's management believes the cash and cash equivalents on hand are adequate to fund the Company's operations for at least the next 12 months.
+Management plans to continue financing the Company's operations with equity and/or debt issuances.
+The Company's management believes the Company's cash and cash equivalents on hand, are adequate to fund the Company's operations for at least the next 12 months.
 If adequate funds are not available, the Company may be required to delay, reduce the scope of, or eliminate part or all of its research and development programs.